How did it all start? Please watch the 50th Anniversary video

-Shortly after Rabbi Kotler’s death in 1963, his son Rabbi Shneur Kotler, a recognized scholar and Talmudic authority, was appointed as his successor.
+Shortly after Rabbi Kotler’s death in 1963, his son Rabbi Shneur Kotler OBM, a recognized scholar and Talmudic authority, was appointed as his successor.
 Rabbi Shneur Kotler carefully cultivated a growing body of scholars-in-residence who, in turn, made possible the Chabura system.
 By means of this system, young scholars were given the opportunity to study almost any area in the wide spectrum of Talmudic studies under the guidance of accomplished Talmidei Chachamim.

 Rabbi Kotler developed Beth Medrash Govoha into a vibrant learning centre with a sphere of influence spanning the North American continent and beyond.
 In the early 1970’s, Beth Medrash Govoha developed an innovative program for the establishment of “daughter” graduate schools in various Jewish communities.
 Rabbi Kotler’s brainchild was the idea of “Community Kollels.”
 Kollel Toronto was the first in this venture.
 Today there are well over 75 Kollels across North America (outside the NY NJ area) based on the the Toronto example.